ctrlplusb/react-universally/README.md

 This starter kit contains all the build tooling and configuration you need to kick off your next universal React project, whilst containing a minimal "project" set up allowing you to make your own architecture decisions (Redux/MobX etc).

 However, we now include a set of "feature branches", each implementing a technology on top of the clean master branch.
 This provides you with an example on how to integrate said technologies, or use the branches to merge in a configuration that meets your requirements.
-See the [`Feature Branches`](https://github.com/ctrlplusb/react-universally#feature-branches) section below.
+See the [`Feature Branches`](/docs/FeaturesBranches.md) documentation.

 ## Features